 Premodern isn’t a time period, because there were so many eras going on in different places in the world at various temporal instants.
-You can’t limit it to “the West”, either, because the whole concept of Western Christendom only arose in opposition to Islam, and the ideas and ways of life I mean were bouncing back and forth1.
+You can’t limit it to “the West”, either, because the whole concept of Western Christendom only arose in opposition to Islam, and the ideas and ways of life that I mean were bouncing back and forth1.
 Let’s consider it something like “the Middle Ages and their antecedents” to be expressive, acknowledging “the Middle Ages” are hardly more conceptually precise.

 future : past :: cutting-edge technologist : ?